gamiphy/android-sdk/README.md

         android:layout_height="70dp" />
 ```

-- If you are interested in having your own widget/button that will be repsonsible to open the system, or you want to open the widget after a certin action. you can do so by calling the following method:
+- If you are interested in having your own widget/button that will be repsonsible to open the system, or you want to open the widget after a certin action.
+You can do so by calling the following method:

 ```Kotlin
     GamiphySDK.getInstance().open(context,user,language)